The Sharpest Tool in the Toolbox: Visual Legal Rhetoric

 12 Pages Posted: 22 Sep 2017 Last revised: 5 Dec 2017

-The visual brief will become the norm in legal practice, because of the communicative and rhetorical power of visual media.
-Visual devices work rapidly, almost immediately, to communicate ideas and attain the audience’s adherence to the meaning and truth of the ideas communicated and thus to persuade the audience of the truth and propriety of the speaker’s communication, which allows greater perception, comprehension, and retention of information.
+Visual briefs and other forms of visual rhetoric in legal communication may eventually become the norm in legal practice because of the enormous communicative and rhetorical power of visual media.
+Brain science demonstrates that visual devices work rapidly, almost immediately, to communicate ideas and attain the audience’s adherence to the meaning and truth of the ideas communicated, and thus to persuade the audience of the truth and propriety of the speaker’s communication.
+Visual representation is also associated with greater perception, comprehension, and retention of information.
 Visual imagery is not only faster than words, it is better than words.

-Law students and lawyers should be aware that the tool of visual rhetoric is very sharp, and because of the audience’s role in interpreting and understanding the message of visual works, the sharpness cuts in multiple directions.
+Law students and lawyers should be aware that the tool of visual rhetoric is very sharp, and because of the audience’s pre-cognitive and cognitive brain functions in interpreting and understanding the message of visual works, which often process and draw meaning, reactions, and motivations from images without active “thinking,” the sharpness cuts in multiple directions.
 These attributes require special attention so as to avoid intentional or inadvertent misleading of the audience when using visual rhetorical devices.

-(A) the analysis of when to use or not use a visual;
+(A) the analysis of when to use or not use a visual rhetorical device;

-(D) the advisability of focus groups, or a wider and more diverse test audience; and
+(D) the advisability of focus groups, and testing a visual device before a wider and more diverse test audience.

 Suggested Citation: Suggested Citation